 In short, used CT scan machine price ranges from 35.000 to more than 250.000 euros.
 You can get a 16-slice system for around 80.000 euros but if you want better capabilities, that will also mean higher prices.
 Hereby, newer CT models with 256 slices and more cost from 250.000 euros and up.

 As a general indication, the applications you will perform will guide your decision.
 For that, see the table below.

 In this article, you get an overview of CT scan machine price based on slices, but also an overview of some of the additional factors that influence prices.

 If you prefer, you can sign up for our e-mail course, which will walk you through the main points of purchasing a CT scanner.

 How Much Is a CT Machine ? – New and Refurbished CT Scanner Price

-The cost above of used systems is usually 50-80% lower than the new price.
-And the prices for OEM refurbished systems are typically 30-40% lower than the new price.
+To give you an idea of prices of new and refurbished CT scanners, we will offer a general rule of thumb: Prices of used CT scanners are usually 50-80% lower than new prices.
+And prices for OEM refurbished systems are typically 30-40% lower than new prices.